Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Subagents: The Force Multiplier

-This is only a bfief introduction.
-If you want to see what subagents are, check my Claude Code subagents guide.
+This is a brief introduction, if you want to see them in practice take a look at my Claude Code subagents guide.

 Claude can create specialized versions of itself that work independently and in parallel.
-These are subagents, and they completely change the rules when you understand how to integrate them into your workflow.
+They are subagents, and they completely change the rules when you understand how to integrate them into your workflow.

-• They're stateless: each invocation starts with a clean context and doesn't carry previous conversations.
+• They are stateless: each invocation starts with a clean context and does not drag previous conversations.

-• Execute tasks autonomously: they work without intermediate interaction until returning a final result.
+• They execute tasks autonomously: they work without intermediate interaction until returning a final result.

-• Return a single message with their conclusions.
+• They return a single message with their conclusions.

 • You can launch several in parallel to maximize performance and coverage.

-• Complex searches that require multiple attempts or approaches.
+• Complex searches requiring various attempts or approaches.

-• Exploring multiple files or patterns in parallel.
+• Exploration of multiple files or patterns in parallel.

 "Before implementing auth, use subagents to: